 I'm just saying people get afraid of sending too many emails.
 Tarzan has taught me not to be afraid of that.

-So she and I were in a mastermind together.
+and I were in a mastermind together.
 So I got a lot of good nuggets from her.
 But we do talk about some of that stuff in the interview.
-Yeah.
+Yeah,

-Do you send I know, we're getting a little tangent.
-But like, do you?
-Do you ever send more than one email?
-Besides of the cart? closing day?
+I know we're getting a little tangent.
+But like, do you ever send more than one email, besides of the cart? closing day?

 Okay, so we debate about this sometimes.
 And I just said, Well, I think like we have a podcast episode email announcement every Thursday.
-And so I said, I really don't think we should, I don't want to distract anybody who's in the funnel from buying by sending them to something else they could do.
-And there's an argument to be made of like, well, that's nurturing them that's providing them with free value, maybe it would be welcome.
-But I think overall, I try to keep it a little simpler and less distracting.
-Like only ask them to do one thing per email, don't say watch this video, then do this thing, then subscribe here, look at this workbook and do whatever.
-So I try now I just we like literally just had this conversation with the team about Okay, work changing all emails that go out more as one off broadcasts are excluding anybody who's currently in the funnel.
+And so I said, I really don't think we should I don't want to distract anybody who's in the funnel from buying by sending him to something else they could do.
+And there's an argument to be made of like, well, that's nurturing them that's providing them with free value.
+Maybe it would be welcome, but I think overall, I try to keep it a little simpler and less distracting like only ask them to do one thing per email don't say watch this video then do this thing then subscribe here, look at this workbook and do whatever so I try now I just we like literally just had this conversation with the team about Okay, work changing all emails that go out more as one off broadcasts are excluding anybody who's currently in the funnel.
+What do you,

-What do you that's how I do it, too.
-Once you're entering my evergreen funnel, and you're going through that 14 day sequence like you are, I'm considering you like new to my world.
-And you have got to go through that 14 day sequence.
+that's how I do it too.
+Once you're entering my evergreen funnel, and you're going through that 14 Day sequence like you are, I'm considering you like new to my world, you have got to go through that 14 Day sequence.
 And I'm not going to send you anything else.
-And the way that I you can manage that with tabs or with custom fields, or with lists, and I manage it with lists.
-So basically, I have a new piano and 21 day subscriber list.
-And then I have a piano and 21 day subscriber list.
-So if you opt in for the first time, you're going on that new list, and if I if I make a new YouTube video, and I want to send an email blast to my list, I just make sure I send it to the subscriber list and not the new list.
+And the way that I, you can manage that with tags or with custom fields, or with lists, and I manage it with lists.
+So basically, I have a new piano in 21 days subscriber list.
+And then I have a piano in 21 days subscriber list.
+So if you opt in for the first time, you're going on that new list, and if I make a new YouTube video, and I want to send an email blast to my list, I just make sure I send it to the subscriber list and not the new list.
 And that's how I handle that.
 Right.
-Okay, going back to what we were saying, like, I want you to either buy or unsubscribe, ideally, like the maybes aren't that are great, but most people are going to be maybes, right?
+Okay, going back to what we were saying, like, I want you to either buy or unsubscribe, ideally, like the maybes aren't aren't great, but most people are going to be maybes, right?
 It just is what it is.

-Hey, great, I'm so so what are we going to do once they go through our evergreen funnel?
+Hey, great.
+So, so what are we going to do once they go through our evergreen funnel?
 And they don't buy or unsubscribe?
-What should we do?
-Like Should we just delete them.
+What should we do like should we just delete them.
 And so I wanted to have some kind of way to re launch the course to them in a way that wasn't a lot of work on my side.
 That wasn't a weird experience for them.
 So for example, if I did, like two live launches a year, January in July, and somebody went through my evergreen funnel in June, and then they get the live launch in July.
-Like that's that's a weird experience to get a huge like pitch that close together.
+Like that's a weird experience to get a huge like pitch that close together.
 So I came up with this system to where basically, I'm able to pitch my course to a fourth of my list every month.
-And so every month I'm doing a relaunch to a quarter of my list and the way that I technically execute that is at the end of the Evergreen funnel.
-So I use Active Campaign so like I have an automation set up to where the last thing that's happening is before they get unsubscribed from the new list and subscribe to the subscriber list.
-They get tagged with like which month they like which month is it right now.
+And so every month, I'm doing a relaunch to a quarter of my list.
+And the way that I technically execute that is at the end of the Evergreen funnel.
+So I use Active Campaign.
+So like I have an automation setup to where the last thing that's happening is, before they get unsubscribed from the new list and subscribe to the subscriber list.
+They get tagged with, like, which month is it right now?
 Right.
-So let's say you're wrapping up.
-It's December.
-Right now you're wrapping up the Evergreen funnel, you'll get tagged with December and more specifically you get tagged with March June, or, like you, there's there's three months to get tagged with
+So let's say you're wrapping up, it's December right now you're wrapping up the Evergreen funnel, you'll get tagged with December.
+And more specifically, you could tag with March June, or like there's there's three months we'll get tagged with

 December, March, August,